 If you feel that your accident at work could have been avoided had you received the proper training on how to do your job safety, then why not speak to us to see if employer liability could be proved, and whether you could be eligible for compensation.

 We touched upon the use of PPE within the workplace earlier on, but this is another of the employer responsibilities that, if ignored could cause you to suffer injury.
 As part of the risk assessments an employer must undertake, if the use of PPE is identified as an appropriate way to reduce risk, it should be provided to the employee by the employer.
 The PPE they provide to employees should be well-maintained and regularly checked as being fit for use.
 You should also receive training on how to use it correctly.
 If this does not happen, your employer may be liable and if you are injured as a result, you could claim for compensation.

-It is also true that employer responsibilities extend to taking care of the health and safety of those who drive for work.
+It is also true that accident at work employer’s responsibilities in the UK extend to taking care of the health and safety of those who drive for work.
 Commuting to and from the workplace from home would not be covered under this, but where you are required to drive as part of your job, ie delivering, driving to sales appointments etc, this could be covered.
 If your employer has not risk assessed this part of your job or has not taken necessary steps to avoid/reduce foreseeable risks, and you are injured as a result, a claim for compensation could be made.

 As we previously highlighted in the statistics section of this guide, slips, trips and falls are the largest cause of employee injury at work.
 Your employer should risk assess the workplace for such hazards and work to reduce the risks of this type of accident as much as reasonably possible.
 This may include: